Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Module-Outputs.md

 ### Example

-For example the following code extract will show us accessing the configuration arguments of the `Deploy-Diagnostics-LogAnalytics` policy initiative:
+The following code extract will show us accessing the configuration arguments of the `azurerm_firewall` resource:
 ```hcl
 # We strongly recommend using the required_providers block to set the
 # Azure Provider source and version being used.